aryavorskiy/LatticeModels.jl/docs/src/lattice_operator.md

 $$\hat{A} = \sum_{\text{adjacent }(i, j)} \hat{h} \hat{c}^\dagger_j \hat{c}_i + h. c.$$

-The `Hopping` struct is a lazy representation of such an operator - it stores a matrix of the $\hat{h}$ operator and information about which sites should be considered *adjacent*.
+The `Hopping` struct is a lazy representation of such an operator: it stores a matrix of the $\hat{h}$ operator and information about which sites should be considered *adjacent*.
-The relative location of the connected sites is defined by their indices in the lattice basis and the relative location of their unit cells as translations along lattice axes (represented as an integer vector).
+The relative location of the connected sites is defined by their respective indices in the lattice basis and the relative location of their unit cells as translations along lattice axes (represented as an integer vector).

-A `Hopping` object can be created with the `hopping` function - its only positional argument is the $\hat{h}$ operator matrix and keyword arguments `site_indices` and `translate_uc`.
+A `Hopping` object can be created with the `hopping` function.
+Its only positional argument is the $\hat{h}$ operator matrix and keyword arguments `site_indices` and `translate_uc`.

 ```@repl env